 Like other Banner Health hospitals, Banner Thunderbird leverages technology to ensure safer, better care for patients.
 Physicians document in an electronic medical record and can remotely access patient records.
-The campus is also part of the Banner iCare[TM] Intensive Care Program were specially trained physicians and nurses back up the bedside ICU team and monitor ICU patient information 24-hours a day, seven days a week.

 Banner Thunderbird also offers robotic surgery, which allows for faster recovery times for patients.
 Robotic surgery is primarily used for gynecological, prostate, colorectal and urological surgery at Banner Thunderbird.
 Additionally, the medical center is part of a pilot program leveraging telehealth to provide behavioral health consultations to their patients, ensuring patients receive the highest quality care in the least disruptive manner.